fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 end

 sparky = GoodDog.new("Sparky")
-puts sparky.speak
+sparky.speak
-=> "Arf!"
 ```
 When you run this program, nothing happens.
-This is because the speak method returned the string "Arf!", but we now need to print it out, using the `puts` method.
+This is because the `speak` method returned the string "Arf!", but we now need to print it out, using the `puts` method.
 ```
 fido = GoodDog.new("Fido")
 puts fido.speak